Werner Voigt: Playing career

+Coaching career

-After retiring as a player he became a certified sports teacher and worked as a youth coch at BFC Dynamo.
+After retiring as a player Voigt became a certified sports teacher and worked as a youth coch at BFC Dynamo.
 Voigt would be one of the coaches responsible for the training of the future star Andreas Thom.
 He became the coach of Thom when Thom was 11 years old.
 Voigt commented on being the coach of young talent Thom, saying: "We won everything with him and Thomas Grether".

 Voigt eventually succeeded Herbert Schoen as the coach of BFC Dynamo in The Next Generation Oberliga (Nachwuchsoberliga) (de) in 1981.
 The reserve teams of the 14 DDR-Oberliga clubs had no longer been allowed to participate in the second tier DDR-Liga after the 1975–76 season.
 The Next Generation Oberliga was introduced instad.
-The team of BFC Dynamo under Voigt finished the 1982-83 Next Generation Oberliga as runner-up.
+The team of BFC Dynamo under Voigt finished the 1982–83 Next Generation Oberliga as runner-up.

 The Next Generation Oberliga was disbanded after the 1982–83 season.
 All teams were instead assigned to the third tier Bezirksliga.
-BFC Dynamo joined 1983-84 Bezirksliga Berlin with reseve team BFC Dynamo II.
-BFC Dynamo II under Voigt finished the 1983-84 Bezirksliga Berlin in first place and won promotion to the DDR-Liga.
-Voigt successfully led the reserve team in the DDR-Liga.
+BFC Dynamo joined 1983–84 Bezirksliga Berlin with reserve team BFC Dynamo II.
+BFC Dynamo II under Voigt finished the 1983–84 Bezirksliga Berlin in first place and won promotion to the DDR-Liga.
+The team then participated in the 1984–85 DDR-Liga Staffel A. Voigt successfully led the reserve team in the DDR-Liga.
 BFC Dynamo II became a top team in the second tier DDR-Liga under Voigt and eventually won the 1985–86 DDR-Liga Staffel A.